 Our green infrastructure includes:

-- parks and playing fields
+- open spaces such as parks and playing fields

 - allotments and gardens